Lawmakers working to ease mental health crisis in the state

 "Over 80% of nurse practitioners in the state take Medicaid and Medicare so we need to look at reimbursements, we need to make sure we're reimbursing appropriately for those services, it won't only affect us, it'll affect psychiatrists, clinical counselors, and other disciplines too," Melissa Nunn, the President-elect for Louisiana Association of Nurse Practitioners, said.

-Attendees spoke at length about collaborative care systems, which would connect patient's primary car doctors with psychiatrists.
+Attendees spoke at length about collaborative care systems, which would connect patient's primary care doctors with psychiatrists.
 They also say funding for more training is needed.

 "Need to look at education and funding more advanced practiced nursing education so we can produce more psychiatric mental health practitioners and support the faculty that trains them," Nunn said.